astriskit/swigger-archer/README.md

 # Features -

 1. Basic CRUD operation of /me/calendar/events
+2. Alerts user if any of the events change

 # Roadmap -

-1. Notifications regarding change in the events to the user.
+1. Notifications regarding change in the events to the user (testing).
 2. Add tests.